 Rosemary is a five-room riad that books direct and runs a tight operation: clean contemporary interiors, strong rooftop, breakfast that pays attention.
-For travellers who want a design-leaning riad without jumping to the Ultra tier, the value is real.
+For travellers who want a design-leaning riad without chasing the most in-demand names in the Medina, the value is real.
 The hype understates how quickly weekends fill, and the direct-booking-only policy means last-minute availability almost never appears on aggregators.

 The rooftop has a private corner with a day bed that most guests walk past on the way to the main terrace.
 Claim it in the late afternoon before sunset, bring a book and a drink from the honesty bar, and you have the best sunset seat in the house for free.